thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 #### Training data input
 The Purpose is to train the machine learning system to be able to distinguish between buses and other vehicles, as well as the colour of the red light, the stop/start light location, and location of a bus in the lane.
 Training data will simply be hours of video feed of the CBD, most likely in a common video format such as MP4 taken from the bus factor podcast or provided from our clients.
-Using bus factor videos as training data may help increase the accuracy of classification for our expected input due to the input being at the same camera angle, time of day, and location as the desired use of the software that we are building.
+Using bus factor videos as training data may help increase the accuracy of classification for our expected input due to the input being at the same camera angle, time of day, and location as the desired use of the software that the team will build.
 However, also training our classifier on different camera feeds, angles and locations may provide a more well-rounded algorithm and prevent overfitting.